pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

    Click **Save** to complete.

-   At this point, you're done configuring G Suite, and can move on to completing SAML SSO setup in the Pulumi Console.
+   At this point, you're done configuring G Suite, and can move on to completing SAML SSO setup in the Pulumi Service.

 ## Configuring Your Pulumi Organization

 The final step in the process consists of associating your Pulumi organization with your SSO identity provider.

-1. Sign into the Pulumi Console where your SAML organization resides, then navigate to the **Settings** tab for that organization.
+1. Sign in to the Pulumi Service where your SAML organization resides, then navigate to the **Settings** tab for that organization.

 1. Scroll to the SAML SSO Settings section, click on the **Identity Provider Metadata** field, and